IBM/ibm-licensing-operator/README.md

 # ibm-licensing-operator for stand-alone IBM Containerized Software
-**Scenario: License Service for stand-alone IBM Containerized Software without IBM Cloud Platform Common Services or IBM Cloud Paks**
+**Scenario: License Service for stand-alone IBM Containerized Software without IBM Cloud Paks**

 You can use the ibm-licensing-operator to install License Service on Kubernetes clusters for stand-alone IBM Containerized Software.
 You can use License Service to collect information about license usage of IBM containerized products.
 You can retrieve license usage data through a dedicated API call and generate an audit snapshot on demand.